CAM Lease Clause Negotiation Guide: The 10 Clauses That Matter Most

 An exhaustive, closed definition limits landlord flexibility to add new cost categories.
 Tenants should push for this.

 Market norms: In large institutional leases (50,000+ SF, REIT landlords), tenant-favorable definitions are standard.
 In smaller, private landlord deals, landlords often start with broad "including without limitation" language.
-The negotiated outcome depends on market conditions and tenant leverage.
+The negotiated outcome depends on market conditions and tenant negotiating power.

 Clause 2: The Exclusion List